ContextLab/pupil-memory-analysis/README.md

 # Analyses: Unexpected false feelings of familiarity about faces are associated with increased pupil dilations

-This repository contains all of the materials for creating the analyses and plots in our manuscript <i>Familiarity alters pupil dilation response to new items</i> (under review at ....<!--a href ="https://elifesciences.org/">eLife</a-->).
+This repository contains all of the materials for creating the analyses and plots in our manuscript <i>Unexpected false feelings of familiarity about faces are associated with increased pupil dilations</i> (under review at ....<!--a href ="https://elifesciences.org/">eLife</a-->).
 To replicate our analyses, see `code/README.md`.

 <hr>